RiyazPatwegar/FlytBase-Test/README.md

 ## Development server

-- Copy / Colne repository to any folder in drive
+- Copy / Clone repository to any folder in drive
 - Run `npm install` to get basic dependencey files for application (node_modules)
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` and observe the output.
 The app will automatically reload if you change any of the source files.